 4 GPUs need a Motherboard with 4 PCIe Slots that are spaced far enough from each other to allow for 4 dual-Slot GPUs.
 This is possible with the Gigabyte X399 Designare EX Motherboard.

 At ~$1,200 each, RTX 2080TIs are expensive.
 If you’re okay with slightly slower performance, but want to save a decent chunk of money, I recommend going with 4x RTX 2070, as these come in at around $550 each.
 You’ll only have 8GBs of VRAM per card, but the GPU rendering performance/price is much better.

 The Case is big.
 It has room for 8 single-slot (or 4 dual-slot) Cards.
 The Power Supply should provide at least 1250W and I added some headroom here with the excellent 1600W Corsair Titanium Power Supply.

 Threadripper CPUs are excellent for multi-GPU setups, as these CPUs have 64 PCIe-Lanes to drive all of those GPUs in 16x and 8x Mode.

 – All of these builds will of course need a Keyboard, Mouse, Monitor, and Operating System to be complete, but I’ll let you figure those out on your own. –

 If you want to get the best parts within your budget you should definitely have a look at the Web-Based PC-Builder Tool that we’ve created.

 Select the main purpose that you’ll use the computer for and adjust your budget to create the perfect PC with part recommendations that will fit within your budget.

 Be sure to check it out and please feel free to send feedback my way!

-Just a quick reminder for anyone who would like to get a Laptop instead of a Desktop PC or Workstation.
+Just a quick reminder for anyone who would like to be more mobile instead of working on a stationary Desktop PC or Workstation.